A sampling of comments on Odyssey Rhapsody 12

 The sheer pleasure of listening to the songs of the Sirens threatens not only the nostos, ‘homecoming’, of Odysseus, who is tempted to linger and never stop listening to the endless stories about Troy, but also the soundness of his ‘thinking’, his nóos.
 And it even threatens the ongoing song about the hero’s homecoming, that is, the Odyssey itself (BA xii).
 Accordingly, the use of the verb néesthai ‘return, have a homecoming’ at O.12.188 signals what is at stake for both the nostos ‘homecoming’ and the nóos ‘mind’ of Odysseus, and it is no accident that these two nouns are actually both derived from that verb.

 The translations ‘of many fables’ or more simply ‘fabled’ reflect the specialized meaning of ainos as ‘fable’.
 In addressing Odysseus this way, the Sirens are recognizing the hero’s fame as a master of ainos, which is a form of speech that can more generally be described as a coded message (on which see the comment on I.09.524–599).
 So, Odysseus is recognized as ‘able to speak about many things in code’.
 Such coded speech is by nature ‘riddling’, as we see from the meaning of ainigma ‘enigma, riddle’, which is a derivative of ainos.
 In order to survive, Odysseus must master many different forms of discourse, many different kinds of ainos.
 That is why he is addressed as poluainos ‘having many different kinds of ainos’ by the Sirens here when he sails past their island, O.12.184.
 (What follows is epitomized from H24H 10§43.)
-Even the transparent meaning of Polyphemus, Poluphēmos, the name of the Cyclops blinded by Odysseus, foretells the hero’s mastery of the ainos.
-As an adjective, poluphēmos means ‘having many different kinds of prophetic utterance’, derived from the noun phēmē, ‘prophetic utterance’, as at O.20.100/105 (further analysis in HR 55–59).
-This adjective is applied as an epithet to the singer Phēmios, O.22.376, portrayed as a master of the phēmē, ‘prophetic utterance’ (BA 17).
+Even the transparent meaning of Polyphemus, Poluphēmos, which is the name of the Cyclops blinded by Odysseus, foretells the hero’s mastery of the ainos.
+As an adjective, poluphēmos means ‘having many different kinds of things said’, derived from the noun phēmē, ‘thing said’, as at O.20.100 and at O.20.105.
+See the comment at O.20.098-121, [HR]3§23.
+This adjective poluphēmos ‘having many different kinds of things said’ is applied as an epithet to the singer Phēmios, O.22.376, portrayed as singing songs that have many different meanings: see the comments at O.01.342 and O.02.035 (see also BA 17).
 In the case of Polyphemus, the very meaning of his name, which conveys the opposite of the meaning conveyed by the false name of Odysseus, Outis, ‘no one’, foretells the verbal mastery of the hero who blinded the monster. [[GN 2017.06.15 via BA 240, PH 236–237.]]

 tagging: Calypso revisited